aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/bert.rst

 BFloat16 and stochastic rounding in phase 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Phase 1 pretraining performance can be increased by using full BFloat16 casting
+Phase 1 pretraining performance can be increased by using BFloat16 casting
 and stochastic rounding.
-Full BFloat16 casting and stochastic rounding can be enabled by setting environment
+BFloat16 casting and stochastic rounding can be enabled by setting environment
 variable ``XLA_USE_BF16=1`` when
 launching the pretraining job. ``XLA_DOWNCAST_BF16=1`` can also be used instead of ``XLA_USE_BF16=1`` to preserve part of the training loop in FP32.
 Here we use ``XLA_DOWNCAST_BF16=1`` to ensure smooth loss curve when loss averaging is used.
+We also preserve the optimizer states in FP32 using a modified HuggingFace AdamW implementation in order to match FP32 loss with BFloat16.
 To achieve maximum performance while maintaining loss
 convergence characteristics, we are using batch size of 16 and
 gradient accumulation microsteps of 32 to maintain global batch size of 16384 for phase 1.
 The batch size and gradient accumulation microstep changes can be set by
 launching the BERT pretraining script ``dp_bert_large_hf_pretrain_hdf5.py`` with
 command-line arguments ``--batch_size=16 --grad_accum_usteps=32``, as seen in the following steps.

-Other option with BFloat16, AMP is covered at :ref:`amp-sr-phase1`.
+Another option with BFloat16 using PyTorch AutoCast (Automatic Mixed Precision or AMP) is covered at :ref:`amp-sr-phase1`.

 Pre-compilation
 ~~~~~~~~~~~~~~~